Instructions for the Remote-Proctored CLT on August 22

 - Beverage, such as water, coffee, or Gatorade.
 Please avoid drinking excess fluids as there is no restroom break on the remote-proctored test.

-- Eyeglasses, loose tissues (not in box), mouse, mouse pad, lamp.
+- Miscellaneous items: Eyeglasses, loose tissues (not in box), mouse, mouse pad, lamp, chewing gum (no wrappers or packaging on desk to avoid clutter), extension cord, power strip.

 The following are prohibited; any student who uses these or has them on or near their desk during testing will not receive a CLT score.